The Great Defrost – Arctic questions from a contemporary Far-North artistic position

 14:50 – 15:10 – Respondent and Q&A: Marina Fokidis, independent curator and writer, founder of South as a State of Mind magazine and Athens Kunsthalle.

-16:00 – 17:00 Presentation by artist Inuuteq Storch, the first photographer, Greenlander and indigenous person to represent Denmark at the Venice biennale (in 2024).
+16:00 – 17:00 Presentation by artist Inuuteq Storch, the first photographer, Greenlander and indigenous person who represented Denmark at the Venice biennale in 2024.